LogicalKip/GeneralAI/README.md

 Input/output currently in French.
 Some abstraction has been made to allow English, but that would probably still require some tweaking, if at all possible (SimpleNLG-EnFr seems to be made for French).

-To use the word defining feature, add showDef to your PATH (Linux).

 Intended for Linux.
 Everything works as well on Windows, except starting and stopping programs (though if you know how to do those on Windows, you're welcome to help).

 Stuff to know before using the AI :
 - Wait a few seconds before typing your first sentence (wait for "Ready.").